ExpressenAB/exp-amqp-connection/README.md

 * url: amqp url.
 This is where you specify amqp server adress/port, username, password etc. *(example: "amqp://user:pass@localhost:15675")*
 * exchange: exchange to use, set to "" to use the built-in default exchange.
 * ack: set to true if messages receiver should be acked (see "subscribe" in examples folder).
 Defaults to false.
+* prefetch: Maximuma allowed number of messages awaiting acknowledgement.
+Only applicable if "ack" is true.
+Defaults to 20.
 * confirm: whether or not to use confirm mode for publishing.
 If enabled, a callback can be added to the publish call to see if the publish was successful or not.
 Defaults to false.
 * heartbeat.
 Send heartbeats at regular intervals to ensure that the server is reachable.
 Defaults to 10 seconds.
 Set to 0 to disable heartbeats.
 * productName: will show up in the admin interface for the connection.
 Great for debugging purpouses.
 Defaults to node app name and version from package.json.
 * queueArguments: broker-specific args for creating queues ("x-message-ttl", "x-max-priority" etc)
 * reuse: key for connection re-use.

 ### Broker